Facebook Pixel Area Coordinator | Western Kentucky University

 The following duties are customary for this position, but are not to be construed as all-inclusive.
 Duties may be added, deleted and assigned based on management discretion and institutional needs.

-• Directly supervises one to two full-time professional staff members (Residence Hall Director)
+• Directly supervises three to four full-time professional staff members (Residence Hall Directors)

-• Implement student success strategies and initiatives regarding a case manager concept for student success
+• Implement student success strategies and initiatives for student success.

-• Advises, counsels, and seeks to develop residents in alignment with the department’s Mission, Vision, and Goals to create and sustain a supportive living environment
+• Advise, counsel, and seek to develop residents in alignment with the department's mission, vision, and goals to create and sustain a supportive living environment.

 • Directly supervised by a member of the departmental Leadership Team